magnifying glass on the horizon

 Pandemics Case Study

-As a new coronavirus creates a crisis unprecedented in our lifetimes, there is a surging interest in pandemics research.
-This case study presents R&D trends about pandemics and closely-related research.
+As a new coronavirus creates a crisis unprecedented in our lifetimes, there is a surging interest in pandemic research.
+This case study presents R&D trends in pandemics and closely related research.
 The five hottest and coldest pandemic R&D topics are presented in Figure 2.
 The results show a sharp increase in Zika virus research after the outbreak in 2015-2016 (see hottest topics chart) and an increase in research in influenza in 2010 and 2011 after the swine flu pandemic in 2009-2010 (see coldest topics chart).

 We implemented natural language processing for specific areas of interest by combining a search engine strategy and topic modeling.
-This can quickly give users a "deeper dive" into a specific are and allows for finer grained topics.
+This can quickly give users a "deeper dive" into a specific area and allows for finer-grained topics.
 Our dashboard provides results and documentation for the project.